MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Un riferimento al controllo tooltip.
+Riferimento al controllo descrizione comando.

 ##  <a name="getvisibletabsnum"></a>  CMFCBaseTabCtrl::GetVisibleTabsNum